Henry Savile (Bible translator): Works

 In 1596 Savile produced the first printed edition of the first four books of the Gesta Pontificum Anglorum – an ecclesiastical history of England written by William of Malmesbury in the early 12th century.
 Savile used Cambridge University Library MS Ff.1.25.1 as his source for this, which was a copy of a copy of the original manuscript.

 His edition of the works of St. John Chrysostom in eight folio volumes was published in 1610–1613.
 It was printed by the king's printer on a private press erected at the expense of Sir Henry, who imported the type.
-The Chrysostom cost him £8000 and did not sell well.
-However, it was the most considerable work of pure learning undertaken in England, as it involved consulting French Chrysostomians and the despatching of young researchers to the Imperial Library in Vienna and the Patriarchal Library at Heybeliada or Halki, (then under the Ottoman Empire) and other leading monasteries and/or collections in his time.
+The Chrysostom cost him £8,000 and did not sell well.
+However, it was the most considerable work of pure learning undertaken in England in his time, as it involved consulting French Chrysostomians and the despatching of young researchers to the Imperial Library in Vienna and the Patriarchal Library at Heybeliada or Halki, (then under the Ottoman Empire) and other leading monasteries and/or collections in his time.
 At the same press he published an edition of the Cyropaedia in 1618.

 Savile was keen to impart his understanding of mathematics to his students at Oxford, and in founding the Geometry chair he gave thirteen preparatory lectures on the original books of Euclid's Elements in 1620.
 These were published in 1621 as his Praelectiones tresdecim in principium elementorum Euclidis, Oxonii habitae MCDXX.
 Oxonii: Excudebant Iohannes Lichfield, & Iacobus Short, 1621. ('Thirteen introductory lectures on the beginning of the Elements of Euclid, held at Oxford in 1620'.)
-It was Savile who first traced the hand of Theon of Alexandria as a commentator on Euclid.
+It was Savile who first traced the hand of Theon of Alexandria as a commentator on Euclid, and Savile who first clearly distinguished Euclid of Alexandria from Euclid of Megara (an earlier philosopher), until then largely conflated with each other in medieval and Renaissance scholarship.

 The edition published in England, until then the only one containing all the extant works attributed to Euclid, was that of Dr David Gregory, published at Oxford in 1703, with the title, Εὐκλείδου τὰ σωζόμενα, Euclidis quae supersunt omnia.
 The parallel Greek text is that of the 1533 Basel edition by Simon Grynäus, corrected from Savile's 13th century Greek MSS. which Savile bequeathed to the Savilian Library, and from Savile's annotations in his own copy.
 The Latin translation, which accompanies the Greek on the same page, is for the most part that of Commandino.